 25 Facts About Mold Most People Do Not Know About

-1. Used in a variety of products
+1. Mold is used in a variety of products

 Mold is a cheese-lover’s best friend.
 In fact, if you like bleu cheese, you are eating mold as active spores exist in commercially sold bleu cheese.
 Surprisingly, mold contributes to the cheese’s robust flavor.